davidarbib/webserv/norm/README.md

+in method declaration or implementation:

+- optionnal line for template specification
-in method declaration or implementation: first line for type specification second for function name and arguments third if throws specification
+- first line for type specification
+- second for function name and arguments
+- third if throws specification